odota/blog/_posts/2017-11-17-mobile-beta.md

 **Why does x feature does not exist in the mobile app?**

 *Our plan for the app is to reach feature parity with OpenDota website.
-We will enhance the experience add more features gradually.*
+We will enhance the experience and add more features gradually.*

 **I’m interested in contributing to the app development.
 How can I help?**

 *You can contact me (Proyoyo) on [Discord](https://discordapp.com/invite/0o5SQGbXuWCNDcaF) #mobile channel and let me know what you want to implement.
-Or hit up our [Github issue page](https://github.com/odota/mobile/issues) and submit a PR related to the issue.*
+Or hit up our [GitHub issue page](https://github.com/odota/mobile/issues) and submit a PR related to the issue.*

 Thank you for your support!